-There are over ten miles of hiking trails at Edgewood Park.
+There are over ten miles of hiking trails at Edgewood Park and Natural Preserve.
 The trails range from easy to moderate and wind through woodlands, grasslands, and chaparral plant communities.
 Several trails offer magnificent bay and mountain views.
 Most trails are open for equestrian use.
 The Sylvan trail is a non-equestrian-use trail popular with hikers and joggers.

 Baywood Glen Trail 0.6 miles